The age of SEO being simple is over. Your responsibilities have been massively upgraded by a flood of new SEO trends. So, how do you keep up?

 Google makes a lot of changes to its algorithm, but most people don’t notice the changes.
 However, you probably almost immediately noticed changes when Google rolled out its Panda/Farmer/Scraper update.

 In fact, Google said that the change actually would impact about 12% of search results in the U.S. It negatively impacted low-quality pages and content farm sites and awarded those sites that provided high-quality content.

-For example, Mahalo.com ranked for 33,875 keywords before the update to just 9,740 keywords after.
+For example, Mahalo.com ranked for 33,875 keywords before the update.
+It plunged to just 9,740 keywords after.
 That’s a decrease of more than 70%.
 It’s important to see that the keywords were like these: Zealand air, digg or tax check.
-Before the update Mahalo.com ranked in the top ten SERs for those keywords.
+Before the update, Mahalo.com ranked in the top ten SERs for those keywords.
 They fell out of the top 100 results.